-I don’t consider myself a huge fan of First-Person Shooters.
-This is strange only because Goldeneye is one of my favorite games of all time (it is an N64 staple and revolutionized the FPS as we all know it) but I haven’t been all that impressed with modern FPS offerings because I’m not interested in running around in fatigues and getting shot down by uber talented 8 year-olds in multi-player.
+I’m not a huge fan of First-Person Shooters.
+This is strange only because Goldeneye is one of my all time favorites (it is an N64 staple and revolutionized the FPS as we all know it) but I haven’t been all that impressed with modern FPS offerings because I’m not interested in running around in fatigues and getting shot down by uber talented 8 year-olds in multi-player.

 But, as usual, I digress.

-I have a very real love/hate relationship with this game, and I realize that much of my aversion is due to its unfamiliarity.
-I’ve never played a game that pitted me against menacing super-Nazi’s, I’ve never jumped out of my skin when a large robot dog from hell, or Panzerhund as they’re called, lept out at me and tore me to bits.
+I have a very real love/hate relationship with Wolfenstein: TNO, and I realize that much of my aversion is due to its unfamiliarity.
+I’ve never played a game that pits me against menacing super-Nazi’s, I’ve never before jumped out of my real world skin when a large robot dog from hell, or Panzerhund as they’re called, leapt out at me and tore me to bits.
 I’ve never watched a guy I was talking to get blown to pieces seconds later by the car bomb he put in his trunk.

-I should add that I started playing on “I AM DEATH INCARNATE” difficulty level because I’m a sado-masochist.
+I should add that I started playing this game on “I AM DEATH INCARNATE” difficulty level because I’m a sadomasochist.
 “I AM DEATH INCARNATE” is only one level below the hardest difficulty level, “UBER”.
-After playing at “IADC”, I cannot imagine what sort of sicko can even play one level of this game on “UBER”, but I know I never want to meet them and that they are probably 12-years-old.
+After playing at “IADC”, I cannot imagine what sort of sicko can even play one level of this game on “UBER”, but I know I never want to meet them and that they are probably a 12 year-old killing machine.

-The Wolfenstein franchise is known to be difficult, and so I quit my belly-aching and locked in for an extremely exciting ride, and boy is it exciting, but that won’t be enough to make me see things through.
+I should mention that the Wolfenstein franchise is known to be difficult, so after checking my ego, I quit my belly-aching and locked in for an extremely exciting ride, and boy is it exciting, but I’m still not sure that I’ll see things through.

 Don’t get me wrong, this game offers an experience that I’ve never quite had before.
-I was invested in a way I haven’t been in a long time, and I can only attribute this to the fact that fighting murderous Nazi’s in an alternate reality really got under my skin.
+I was invested in this game in a way I haven’t been in a long time, and I can only attribute this to how the act of fighting murderous Nazi’s in an alternate reality really got under my skin.